JanPalasek/pretty-jupyter/docs/source/jinja_markdown.rst

 * **main-features-demo**: Has a section on Jinja Markdown.
 It demonstrates how to use it with matplotlib and plotly.
 * **dynamic-tabsets**: Demonstrates, how to dynamically create tabsets using Jinja Markdown.
 * **interactive-components**: Demonstrates, how to use interactive components with Pretty Jupyter, such as plotly or itables (interactive tables).
-Spoiler alert: It works as with normal Jupyter.
+In short, it works as with normal Jupyter.